A Radical History of the World

 A history of the world that proves that nothing can stay the same.

-This is the history of the struggle and revolution of human society: of hominids, hunters and herders; of emperors and slaves; of patriarchs and women; of rich and poor; of dictators and revolutionaries.
+This is a history of struggle, revolution and social change: of hominids, hunters and herders; of emperors and slaves; of patriarchs and women; of rich and poor; of dictators and revolutionaries.
 From the ancient empires of Persia and Rome to the Russian Revolution, the Vietnam War, and the 2008 Crash, this is a history of greed and violence, but also of solidarity and resistance.

 Many times in the past, a different society became an absolute necessity.
 Humans have always struggled to create a better life.
 This history proves that we, the many, have the power to change the world.

-Neil Faulkner is a historian and archaeologist.
-He is the author of numerous books, including A Radical History of the World (Pluto, 2018), A People's History of the Russian Revolution (Pluto, 2017) and Lawrence of Arabia's War (Yale, 2016).
+Neil Faulkner was a historian and archaeologist.
+He is the author of numerous books, including A Radical History of the World, A People's History of the Russian Revolution and Lawrence of Arabia's War.

 2. The First Class Societies c.
 3000-1000 BC